7 Everyday Things to Improve Posture

 The idea is to maintain the natural curves of the spine; being neither too stiff nor too relaxed.
 Tighten your abdomen, tuck buttocks in, and hold your head erect with ears positioned above the middle of the shoulders.

 2. Sitting in a sustainable position is an important everyday thing you can do to improve posture, especially when working at a computer or doing online study.
 It generally means siting back in chair, not on the edge, with your feet on floor.
-You can position a rolled towel or pillow above belt line to get extra low back support.
+Some people find a rolled towel or pillow above the belt line provides extra low back support.

 4. A good quality headset is a worthwhile investment if you spend a lot of time on the phone.
 It eases stress and tension on the neck and shoulder, a problem that can build up if you stay in the same position for long periods.